-Happy solstice, everyone.
-The December solstice will come tomorrow, on December 21, at 23:03 Universal Time.
-At this instant, it’ll be at 5:03 p.m. for the Central U.S. At this celebrated moment, it’ll be sunset in North and South America, sunrise in far-eastern Asia, midnight in Africa and Europe and noontime over the Pacific Ocean.
-(See worldwide map below.)
-We in the Northern Hemisphere will have our shortest day and longest night of the year.
-And yet – if you consider the length of the day in another light – the longest days of the year come each year in December for the entire globe.
+The December solstice will come on December 22, at 4:48 Universal Time.
+At this instant in the central US, it’ll be December 21, at 10:48 p.m.
+CST.
+For us in the Northern Hemisphere, the December solstice ushers in our shortest period of daylight and longest period of darkness for the year.
+And Yet – if we consider the length of the day in another light – the longest days of the year come each year in December for the entire globe.

-When we say the longest days of the year come each year in December for the entire globe, we’re talking about day not as a period of daylight – but as the interval from one solar noon – or midday – to the next.
+When we say the longest days of the year come each year around the December solstice for the entire globe, we’re talking about day not as a period of daylight – but as the interval from one solar noon – or midday – to the next.

 In December, a day – one rotation of Earth relative to the noonday sun – is about one-half minute longer than the average 24 hours.